legion-platform/legion/legion/docs/source/configuration.md

 ## Secrets
 Each secret should be uploaded to Jenkins secrets with same name as profile (without extension).

-File should consist appropriate YAML formatted text.
+File should consists of appropriate YAML formatted text.

 ### Secrets format
-Here is example of secret file
+Here is an example of secret file

 ```yaml
 # AWS resources configuration